JeffersonCodes/McMurder_Fight/README.md

 # McMurder_Fight
-# This game shall make you go against a bossfight against mcmurder, thanks to Aiden Humprhies for the inspiration.
+# This game shall make you go against a bossfight against McMurder, thanks to Aiden Humprhies for the inspiration.
-# It's not that balanced yet, I'll fix that maybe eventually :)
+# It's more balanced than it was, but the ending should be prettu hard.
+I increased McMurders health a lot and made made healing more balanced for the player.
+# Defend was also fixed and updated!